-Sec.
+§ 22-69 NEWTON ORDINANCES - PLANNING AND DEVELOPMENT § 22-73 Sec.
 22-71.
 Judicial review.

-Any person aggrieved by a determination of the commission, or by the finding of a person or persons making an administrative review as provided herein, may, within twenty days after the filing of the notice of the aforesaid determination or finding with the city clerk, appeal to the superior court sitting in equity for Middlesex County.
-The court shall hear all pertinent evidence and shall uphold the determination of the commission if the court finds the decision of the commission to be supported by substantial evidence and within the authority of the commission, or may remand the case for further action by the commission, or make such other decree as justice and equity may require.
+Any person aggrieved by a determination of the commission, or by the finding of a person or persons making an administrative review as provided herein, may, within twenty (20) days after the filing of the notice of the aforesaid determination or finding with the city clerk, appeal to the superior court sitting in equity for Middlesex County.
+The court shall hear all pertinent evidence and shall uphold the determination of the commission unless it finds the action to be arbitrary, capricious, or based on legally untenable grounds, or may remand the case for further action by the commission, or make such other decree as justice and equity may require.
 The burden of proof shall be on the aggrieved person.
 The remedy provided by this section shall be exclusive, but the parties shall have all other rights of appeal and exception as in other equity cases.
-Costs shall not be allowed against the party appealing such determination of the commission unless it shall appear to the court that the appellant acted in bad faith or with malice in making the appeal to the court.
+Costs shall not be allowed against the party appealing such determination of the court.
 (Ord.
 No. T-288, 9-9-93)